 Headwaters administers several endowed scholarship and award funds.
-The Headwaters Next Step Program also helps to oversee a number of other local scholarship programs, that are not endowed.
+The Headwaters Next Step Program also helps oversee a number of other local scholarship programs.
+The deadline for scholarships and re-apply scholarships is early spring.
+Check the Headwaters website for specific dates.
+All scholarships can be applied to through the RCHS Common Application*.
 Headwaters-administered scholarships and awards include:

 Graham Hackley Scholarship